jspicer-code/Tiva-C-Embedded/Project-FanController/Readme.md

 # Fan Controller

-This project has been moved to:  https://github.com/jspicer-ltu/Tiva-C-FanController
+This project has moved to:  https://github.com/jspicer-ltu/Tiva-C-FanController